What are Shared Activities?

 Cool, but What Limitations Apply?

 None.
-In fact we encourage you to enabled it if you haven't yet.
+In fact, we encourage you to enable it if you haven't yet.

 Why is that Relevant for Groove?

-Because Groove works much nicer when shared activities are enabled.
+Groove works more efficiently when shared activities are enabled.
 Three quick examples of this are:

 How Do I Enable Shared Activities?